Dekeypetey40/Quizmas-Quest/README.md

 ## Credits

- Credit for blog post structure: [Bootdey](https://www.bootdey.com/snippets/view/Blog-Detail-App#html)
+ - Credit for blog post structure: [Bootdey](https://www.bootdey.com/snippets/view/Blog-Detail-App#html)
+ - Falling star and snow animation were taken from [codepen](https://codepen.io/)

  **Thank you to all the team members for being sound.
 Oh, and for all the hard work and cooperation.**